lucianopereira86/NetCore-XUnit/README.md

 The User Controller has two methods: POST and PUT.
 Both follow the same steps:
 - Copy the view model to the domain model by using the AutoMapper.
 - Validate the domain model with FluentValidation and return a BadRequest in case of business exception.
-- In case of success, if there's an object to return, the AutoMapper copies the domain model to another view model
+- In case of success, if there's an object to return, the AutoMapper copies the domain model to another view model.

 The POST method sets the user id to 1 by simulating the auto-incrementation in a database when a new user is created.